milofultz/tinybrainfans/wiki/Programming/Javascript/js__functions.md

 ---
 title: Functions (Javascript)
-description: Functions in Javascript come in three forms: Function expressions, function declarations, and anonymous functions.
+description: Functions in Javascript come in expressions, function declarations, and anonymous functions.
 ---

 Functions in {{Javascript}} come in three forms: Function expressions, function declarations, and anonymous functions.